Hooli is a generous employer and their HR Manager, Pauline, is about as diligent and considerate as they come.

 Get the support you need with PayFit

-If you too would be interested in benefitting from PBIK, it is important to note that the deadline for signing up is April 5th.
-You can apply up via your company's HMRC account.
+If you too would be interested in benefitting from PBIK, it is important to note that the deadline for signing up is 5 April.
+Applications can be made via your company's HMRC account.